CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block SYS.2.1 General Client.md

 * Network services and network connectivity: Depending on the security requirements of the data that must be accessed by the clients, the network connectivity of the clients must be planned.
 * Depending on the intended use of the clients, access to other services in the network may also be required.
 This must already be taken into account in the planning, so that difficulties do not arise at a later date, for example due to insufficient transmission capacities or problems with interconnected security gateways.
 * Monitoring: If there are special requirements for the availability of the clients, then a monitoring system can be used.
 To do this, a monitoring daemon is installed on a server, to which an agent installed locally on the client sends the data to be monitored, such as system load or remaining free space.
 In the case of problems, for example, an alarm can be automatically generated (see also SYS.1.1.M26 System Monitoring).
-* Logging: Logging also plays an important role for clients, for example when diagnosing and repairing malfunctions or when detecting and resolving attacks.
+* Logging: Logging also plays an important role for clients, for example when diagnosing and resolving malfunctions or when detecting and resolving attacks.
 In the planning phase it should be decided which information should be logged at least and how long the log data should be stored.
 In addition, it must be specified whether the log data should be stored locally on the IT systems or on a central log server in the network.
 More detailed information can be found in the module OPS.1.1.6 Logging
 * It makes sense to specify in the planning phase how and at what times log data should be evaluated.
 * High availability: If special requirements are placed on the availability of the clients, then it should be considered in the planning phase how these requirements can be met.
 All decisions made in the planning phase must be documented in such a way that they can be reconstructed at a later date.
-It should be noted that usually other persons besides the author have to evaluate this information.
+It should be noted that usually other people next to the author need to evaluate this information.
 Therefore, attention must be paid to appropriate structuring and comprehensibility.

 #### SYS.2.1.M11 Acquisition of clients

-For the procurement of clients, which typically takes place in larger quantities, criteria for the selection of suitable products must be formulated based on the usage scenarios.
-When procuring clients, it is important that the IT systems fit the existing structure, so that an individual IT system does not incur an unreasonable amount of integration and operation overhead due to its unique nature.
+For the procurement of clients, which typically takes place in larger quantities, criteria for the selection of suitable products must be formulated based on the application scenarios.
+When clients are procured, it is important that the IT systems fit the existing structure, so that an individual IT system does not incur an unreasonable amount of integration and operation overhead due to its unique nature.
 More detailed information can be found in OPS.1.2.6 Procurement, Tendering and Purchasing.

 #### SYS.2.1.M12 Software Compatibility Check